Abdulwahab-Alobaid-2191115290/Abdulwahab-CERN/README.md

 ![alpaka](https://github.com/alpaka-group/alpaka/blob/develop/docs/logo/alpaka_401x135.png)

 ## Abstract
-The work is focused on analyzing how different backends behave within Alpaka, with emphasis on cpu backends such as CpuSerial, MT and Intel TBB.
+The workwas focused on analyzing how different backends behave within Alpaka, with emphasis on cpu backends such as CpuSerial, MT and Intel TBB.
 Analysis was carried on matrix multiplication problem first to analyze how these backends behave differently.
-After that, the work has been extended on the standalone version of [Pixeltrack](https://github.com/cms-patatrack/pixeltrack-standalone) application to address irregularities in CpuSerial and Intel TBB backends behavior within different modules of the application.
+After that, work has been scaled to the standalone version of [Pixeltrack](https://github.com/cms-patatrack/pixeltrack-standalone) application to address irregularities in CpuSerial and Intel TBB backends behavior within different modules/kernels of the application.

 ## File Organization